-'Associated with advertising is the question of personal publicity.
-One author at least believes that the limits on ... lawyers' speaking out have tended to suppress the role which 85 they might play as representatives of non-propertied interests.
-Without embracing that view entirely, and without exaggerating the limits imposed on lawyers, it must be acknowledged that the widespread advent of legal aid does raise a critical question about the lawyers' involvement in the affairs of his client.
-Will it be enough to take a passive role?
+Associated with advertising is the question of personal publicity: One author at least believes that the limits on " lawyers speaking out have stended to suppress the role which they might play as representatives of non-propertied interests.
+85 Without embracing that view entirely, and without exaggerating the limits imposed on lawyers, with must be acknowledged that. the widespread advent of legal aid does raise a critical question about the lawyers' involvement in the affairs of his client.
+Will it be enough to take as passive role?
 To what extent should lawyers helping the poor, the Aboriginals or other disadvantaged groups stick strictly to preparing documents and arguing cases dispassionately in court?
 Some authors sincerely feel that this view of legal ethics is one designed by propertied interests to uphold the status quo in the distribution of wealth in our community.
 For good or ill, I believe that we will see the distant, dispassionate, remote role of the lawyer give way to a more active involvement in the client's affairs.
 It really seems the inevitable consequence of providing funded legal assistance to disadvantaged groups whose litigation sometimes may transcend the parties to a particular case.
 Clearly there are limits.
 The adversary system is particularly exposed to the potential for abuse.
 86 As more and more non-lawyers gain access as advocates to tribunals and courts, the issue will be starkly posed.
 Lawyers, who are trained to be conscious of their duty to the court and to the system of the administration of justice and who are subject to discipline for breach, may feel it unfair that lay advocates, who do not feel bound by the same rules, are not subject to the same discipline.

 Fees and Costs.
 Legal aid will not be the whole answer to the problem of bringing law within the reach of everybody who has a serious dispute, susceptible to reasoned resolution.
-One disadvantaged class is the middle income earner who does not qualify for legal aid but could not afford to become embroiled in lengthy litigation.
-Lord Denning has fately suggested that it is time that we started to think about contingency fees for lawyers.
-He explained the system thus : "If we win, I get a percentage of the damages with, i get a percentage of the damages with we lose; I will what we are set of the nothing" of 87
+One disadvantaged class is the middle-income earner does not qualify for legal aid but could not afford to become embroiled in lengthy litigation.
+Lord Denning has lately suggested that it is time that we started to think about contingency fees for lawyers.
+He explained the system thus:

-Writers are already beginning to urge consideration of this method of funding litigation, a suggestion that would have been regarded as little short of scandalous only a few years ago.
-88 The reference before the Law Reform Commission relating to standing to sue and class actions obviously raises for critical consideration the implications of group actions for our cost rules.
+"If we win, I get a percentage of the damages.
+If we lose, I will charge you nothing".
+87 writers are already beginning to urge consideration of this method of funding litigation, a suggestion that would have been regarded as little short of scandalous only a few years ago.
+88 The reference Before the Law Reform Commission relating to standing to sue and class actions obviously raises for critical consideration the implications of group actions for our cost rules.
 One of the principal objections to cost sharing was associated with the view concerning a lawyer's proper distance from his client and his client's interests.
 But as that view itself comes under new scrutiny, so, I believe, will contingency fees.
 In practical terms, as we all know, much litigation is already conducted on a semi-speculative basis.
 The introduction of contingency fees, openly negotiated, might regularise this conduct and at the same time open court doors for the resolution of serious disputes.